JoueBien/phpBurnerConsole/README.md

 ```
 Console::start();
 ```
-to visually specify the development mode is on it is always recommended that you init the console using
+to visually specify the development mode is on it is  recommended that you init the console using
 ```
 Console::start('dev');
 ```